 PDE argues that an hourly rate of \$65.00 in valuing the compensatory education hours is reasonable and equitable.
 Similar to the hearing officer's calculation derived in X.J. v.
-Palmer CS/PDE, the calculation offered by PDE is based on average salaries for teachers in the School District.
+Palmer CS/PDE, the calculation offered by PDE is based on average salaries for teachers in the [school district of residence of Student].
 In many ways, it is a more precise, and arguably more reliable, calculation than the one developed by this hearing officer in X.J. v.
 Palmer CS/PDE.